iotivity/iotivity-lite/swig/README.md

 Build the JNI shared library:

-Navigate to `<iotivity-lite>/port/windows/vs2015` open the Visual Studio solution `IoTivity-Lite.sln` file in Visual Studio.
+Navigate to `<iotivity-lite>/port/windows/vs2015` open the Visual Studio solution `IoTivity-lite-Java.sln` file in Visual Studio.

 Select the desired build options: Release/Debug, x86/x64.
 Note the x86/x64 must match the architecture of the Java VM installed on the system.
 In the Solution Explorer right click on the `iotivity-lite-jni` project.
-Select the `Rebuild` option (even on the first build).
+Select the `Build` option.

-**Important:** The first time the `iotivity-lite-jni` project is built the `Rebuild` option must be used.
-There is a known issue that the project does not properly detect that the order the *_wrap.c files are generated when using the `build` option.

 This will build
   - `IoTivity-lite.lib`